 A Brief History of Virginia

-Virginia sits on 42,774 square miles of land and water surface, with majority of space (39,598 square miles) being occupied by land.
-Our area is commonly characterized by a number of features namely mountains, salt marshes, tidelands and rich valleys.
-Virginia has five geographical regions, namely the Valley Region, Blue Ridge, Appalachian Ridge, Atlantic Coastal Plain and the Piedmont.
-Our state meets up with the Atlantic Ocean in the East and is served by four major rivers: Shenandoah, Potomac, James and Rappahannock.
-Our area also has six major lakes, which include Pound, Atlantic Intracoastal Waterway and Philpott.
+Virginia sits on 42,774 square miles of land and water surface, with the majority of space (39,598 square miles) being occupied by land.
+Our area is commonly characterized by a number of features namely mountains, salt marshes, tidelands, and rich valleys.
+Virginia has five geographical regions, namely the Valley Region, Blue Ridge, Appalachian Ridge, Atlantic Coastal Plain, and Piedmont.
+Our state meets up with the Atlantic Ocean in the East and is served by four major rivers: Shenandoah, Potomac, James, and Rappahannock.
+Our area also has six major lakes, which include Pound, Atlantic Intracoastal Waterway, and Philpott.
 There are 95 counties & 39 independent cities.
 Popular & well-known metropolitan areas include The Eastern Shore, Hampton Roads, Historic Triangle, King George County, The Middle Peninsula, New River Valley, Northern Neck, Northern Virginia, Richmond-St. Petersburg Metro, Shenandoah Valley, South Hampton Roads, Southside Virginia, Tidewater, Tri-Cities Area & the Virginia Peninsula.

 Virginia ranks 12th in population, with more than 8 million people.
 Of this number, 34.1% have a Bachelor's degree (making it the 7th in the national ranking in this regard) or higher and 86.3% have at least a high school diploma.